 For clarity, you will definitely receive the sign-up bonus if you already have a British Airways, Marriott Bonvoy, Nectar or Platinum Cashback American Express card.

 Realistically, you will need to have a Visa or Mastercard as well to ensure that you can always get a card accepted.
-I recommend the Capital On Tap Business Rewards Visa credit card.
+For limited companies, I recommend the Capital On Tap Business Rewards Visa credit card.
 Capital On Tap offers 10,000 Avios for signing up and a very generous earning rate of 1 Avios per £1.

 The Head for Points verdict: